 Hollywood couple Jessica Biel and Justin Timberlake tied the knot in 2012.
-She wore a vintage style aquamarine and 6 carat diamond engagement ring which was designed by Justin, the actress declaring she had no say in it and her husband had “a real eye for design”.
+She wore a vintage style aquamarine and 6-carat diamond engagement ring that was designed by Justin, the actress declaring she had no say in it and her husband had “a real eye for design”.

 No list of the 10 best celebrity engagement rings would be complete without mention of the 18-carat, flawless, octagon-cut diamond ring given to Beyoncé by Jay-Z. It’s said to be worth at least $5 million.

 Other amazing pieces are the 7-carat, emerald-cut diamond engagement ring George Clooney gave his wife Amal, the colossal 20-carat diamond gifted to J-Lo by hubby Alex Rodriguez and the 12-carat, oval-cut diamond set on rose gold presented by Ryan Reynolds to Blake Lively, rumoured to be valued at around $2 million.

 The public are fascinated by the lives of celebrities.
 Their lifestyles, houses, cars, fashions and holidays can be amazing adventures into the exotic which most of us can only dream about.
 Celebrities influence international trends and styles in many ways and this includes weddings, wedding rings and of course diamond engagement rings.